Degrees and Certifications:

 Mrs. Sara Ogonowski

-I am originally from Michigan and moved to Alabama with my husband, Matthew, eight years ago to attend the University of Alabama.
+I am originally from Michigan and moved to Alabama with my husband, Matthew, in 2010 to attend the University of Alabama.
 I received my master’s in Elementary Education from the University of Alabama and my bachelor’s from Michigan State University in Elementary Education- Integrated Sciences.
-Matthew and I have been married for eight years and and three sons, Staszu(7 years old), Thomas(4 years old), and Joseph(1 year old).
-We also have a cat named Thurston Howell III.
+Matthew and I have been married for nine years and and have three sons, Staszu(7 years old), Thomas(4 years old), and Joseph(2 years old).
+We also have a cat named Thurston Howell III and a german shepherd named Wilhelm.

 My family and I love playing outside and spending time together inside reading when the weather is too hot.
 Our hobby farm keeps us busy on the weekends: we love getting a fresh harvest whenever we need it and having eggs at our backdoor.
-The boys keep us busy most nights and weekends playing football and baseball.
+The boys keep us busy most nights and weekends playing sports.

 Contact Info: firstname.lastname@example.org